calclavia/Electrodynamics/README.md

 Resonant Induction
 ======
-Resonsnt Induction is a Minecraft mod focusing on the manipulation of electricity and wireless technology.
+Resonant Induction is a Minecraft mod focusing on the manipulation of electricity and wireless technology.
 Ever wanted blazing electrical shocks flying off your evil lairs?
 You've came to the right place!

 ### Developers
 * Calclavia